tonnrueter/piamInterfaces/tutorial.md

   plotIntercomparison(modeldata, summationsFile = "AR6", lineplotVariables = c("Temperature|Global Mean", "Population"))
   ```

 - If your `modeldata` is not well filtered such that for example model regions are not too different, you can use `interactive = TRUE` which allows to select models, regions, scenarios and variables that you like in your PDF.
-As `lineplotVariables`, you can also specify template names.
+As `lineplotVariables`, you can also specify mapping names.
   ```
   plotIntercomparison(modeldata, summationsFile = "AR6", lineplotVariables = c("AR6", "AR6_NGFS"), interactive = TRUE)
   ```